davidtmscott/PhD/README.md

 # PhD projects code

-Some code from my two main project carried out thus far as part of my PhD
+Some code from the two main projects carried out thus far as part of my PhD

 ## Project 1